Supravisor/Perpetual-calendar/README.md

 Matariki, the celebration of a star cluster rising, marks the beginning of the new year in the Māori lunar calendar.
 Matariki is set from the years 2022 to 2035.

+Daylight saving start and end dates are listed in the calendar.

 I was confronted with some known quirks with the Date API (Application Processing Interface).
 This was a great opportunity to debug and figure out a way to make the application work.